Membership Inference Attacks against Diffusion Models

 \section{Conclusion}

 In this paper, we investigated a membership inference attack on diffusion models.
-We primarily discussed the comparison of DDIM as a diffusion model with DCGAN as an existing generative model and hyperparameters of a diffusion model, i.e., time steps, sampling steps, and sampling variances.
-We first showed that the diffusion model is comparably resistant to a membership inference attack as GAN through experiments on the CelebA and CIFAR-10 datasets in the white-box and black-box settings.
-We then demonstrated the impact of time steps on the membership inference attack.
+We primarily discussed the comparison of DDIM as a diffusion model with DCGAN as an existing generative model and hyperparameters of a diffusion model, i.e., timesteps, sampling steps, and sampling variances.
+We first showed that the diffusion model is comparably resistant to a membership inference attack as GAN through experiments on CelebA and CIFAR-10 datasets in the white-box and black-box settings.
+We then demonstrated the impact of timesteps on the membership inference attack.
 According to our result, intermediate steps in a noise schedule are the most vulnerable.

 We also found two key insights into a membership inference attack on the diffusion model through analysis for overfitting, including comparison with a GAN, and hyperparameters for sampling.
 First, for overfitting, we confirmed if DDIM is vulnerable to the attack when the sample sizes are small because it could be more well-trained than DCGAN.
-Second, sampling steps in hyperparameters are significantly important for resistance to the attack, while sampling variances are invaluable.
+Second, sampling steps are significantly important for resistance to the attack, while sampling variances are irrelevant.
 We are in the process of investigating further resistance to membership inference attacks on diffusion models, including other architectures.

+\textbf{Acnowledgement:} A part of this work was supported by JST, CREST Grant JPMJCR21M5, Japan.

 \if0 知見 \begin{itemize} \item メンバーシップ推論攻撃は, 従来の生成モデルと同様にDDIMにとっても大きな脅威となる. \item 少ないデータからでもplausibleな画像を生成できるDDIMは, Black-box設定のメンバーシップ推論攻撃に特に脆弱である. \end{itemize}